aytiel/PHTM-b0t/README.md

 ## Caveats (Important!)
 <ul>
-  <li>You must upload your bosses in the order that you killed them.</li>
   <li>Only the person booting up the bot may upload logs.
 You should be able to tell who the current user of the bot is by looking at the bot's activity status.
 It should say <b>Current User: SOME_USER</b>.
 </ul>